-- mentoring of colleagues, both within and beyond the department, including advising colleagues on the types and number of service opportunities they might seek. - contributions to and participation in diversity related service across one's career - bringing diversity issues into the work of campus committees or community work
+• mentoring of colleagues, both within and beyond the department, including advising colleagues on the types and number of service opportunities they might seek.

-C. Appendix C: Department Statement on Teaching Activity
+C. Appendix C: Department Statement on Teaching Activity (Updated 5-5-2025)

 When evaluating the work of faculty, the Department considers examples of teaching activity such as those enumerated below as the fundamental aspect of the work of a faculty member at the University of Wisconsin-La Crosse.
 While we recognize that different individuals have different talents and objectives within the classroom, we want our faculty to strive to articulate and achieve student learning outcomes.
 Furthermore, we see this process as ongoing and expect our faculty to continually examine their objectives and teaching strategies in this light.
 Examples of teaching activities (in alphabetical order):